sharpie7/circuitjs1/README.md

 * Paul's Page: [http://www.falstad.com/circuit/](http://www.falstad.com/circuit/)
 * Iain's Page: [http://lushprojects.com/circuitjs/](http://lushprojects.com/circuitjs/)

-Thanks to Edward Calver for 15 new components and other improvements.
-Thanks to Rodrigo Hausen for file import/export and many other UI improvements.
-Thanks to J. Mike Rollins for the Zener diode code.
-Thanks to Julius Schmidt for the spark gap code and some examples.
-Thanks to Dustin Soodak for help with the user interface improvements.
-Thanks to Jacob Calvert for the T Flip Flop.
+Thanks to: Edward Calver for 15 new components and other improvements; Rodrigo Hausen for file import/export and many other UI improvements; J. Mike Rollins for the Zener diode code; Julius Schmidt for the spark gap code and some examples; Dustin Soodak for help with the user interface improvements; Jacob Calvert for the T Flip Flop; Ben Hayden for scope spectrum; Thomas Reitinger, Krystian Sławiński, Usevalad Khatkevich, Lucio Sciamanna, Mauro Hemerly Gazzani, J. Miguel Silva, and Franck Viard for translations; Andre Adrian for improved emitter coupled oscillator; Felthry for many examples; Colin Howell for code improvements.
+LZString (c) 2013 pieroxy.

 ## Building the web application